 Fellow of the American Physical Society, Fellow of the American Institute for Aeronautics and Astronautics (AIAA), Fellow of the American Society of Mechanical Engineers (ASME), Fellow of the Australasian Fluid Mechanics Society, Fellow of the American Association for the Advancement of Science, Member of the National Academy of Engineering.
-He is a Professorial Fellow at Monash University in Melbourne, Australia.

 Dr. Smits’s research interests are centered on fundamental, experimental research in turbulence and fluid mechanics.
 Particular aspects include Reynolds numbers scaling of turbulent flows, the effects of roughness; bio-inspired propulsion; drag reduction using liquid-infused porous surfaces; the behavior of turbulent flows at supersonic and hypersonic speeds; vertical axis wind turbine aerodynamics; sports ball aerodynamics, and the development of new and improved measurement techniques.